LMIA Applications

 $1,000 CAD per position

-The high-wage stream applies when the wage offered to the temporary foreign worker is at or above the provincial or territorial median hourly wage for the work location.
-High-wage thresholds vary by province and territory and are updated periodically by ESDC.
+The high-wage stream applies when the wage offered to the temporary foreign worker is at or above the applicable provincial or territorial hourly wage threshold — defined as the median hourly wage plus 20%.
+These thresholds vary by province and territory and are updated periodically by ESDC.

 Key Requirements